top of page

 Years ago, I read a book about Mother Teresa called Come Be My Light: The Private Writings of the Saint of Calcutta.
 Her spirit and wisdom deeply touched me.
 One thing she wrote that stayed with me was something like: “I don’t need very much.
 I can go on for a very long time with very little.”

-I feel the same way about the wisdom in Talks of Vegetable Roots (Caigentan, 菜根譚).
+I feel the same way about the wisdom in Reflections on Vegetable Roots (Caigentan, 菜根譚).
 Just one verse from this book can help me stay on my spiritual path for a long time.

 There’s one verse in particular that stands out.
 It teaches that every thought is a chance to change and grow—a possible turning point in our lives.
 That’s why we shouldn’t ignore these moments.
 They truly matter on our journey, and we must take them to heart.